ctornquist/sudoku-solver/IMPLEMENTATION.md

 * 2: Error allocating memory for storing command as a variable
 * 3: Invalid command line: Must be either './sudoku create' or './sudoku solve'

-There are no command line args here, and solver assumes that the board was typed in or piped in correctly.
+There are no command line args for the inividual `solver` and `creator` modules.
+Solver assumes that the board was typed in or piped in correctly.